The One Academy

-The One Academy of Communication Design (generally shortened to The One Academy) is a private arts and design institute headquartered in Bandar Sunway, Selangor, with a northern campus in George Town, Penang.
+The One Academy of Communication Design (commonly known as The One Academy) is a private arts and design institute.
+Its main campus is situated in Bandar Sunway, Selangor, with a northern campus in George Town, Penang.

 History

 The One Academy was founded in 1991 by Tatsun Hoi and Veronica Ho.

-Tatsun Hoi, Principal and Managing Director of The One Academy, is the Honorary President of the Young Entrepreneurs Association of Malaysia.
+Tatsun Hoi, Principal and Managing Director of The One Academy, also serves as the Honorary President of the Young Entrepreneurs Association of Malaysia.
 The late Veronica Ho was a Dean's List Scholar from New York's Parsons School of Design.
 She served as Joint Managing Director and Dean of Studies at The One Academy from 1991 until 2009.
-Serving as Chairman of The One Academy is Ali Mohamed, former chairman of Leo Burnett Malaysia.
+Ali Mohamed, former chairman of Leo Burnett Malaysia, currently serves as the Chairman of The One Academy.

 Academic Structure

-The One Academy offers academic programmes for Diploma and bachelor's degree levels.
-The academy is structured into the following eight schools:
+The One Academy offers academic programs at both diploma and bachelor's degree levels.
+The academy comprises the following eight schools: